Remove Server Node from Cache Cluster

 In Partitioned Cache, data is partitioned among all the running cache servers.
 So when a cache server leaves the cluster, data residing on the cache server that is leaving is lost.
 Data distribution map also changes and cache clients are notified about the removal of this cache server.

 In Replicated Cache, each cache server holds the same set of data.
 So no data loss occurs when a cache sever is removed from the cluster.
-However, all the clients that were connected to this leaving cache server detect this and move on to connect to other servers in the cluster.
+However, all the clients that were connected to this leaving cache server detect this and connect to other servers in the cluster.